Like most people, I’ve been watching the Olympics the past week and a half. It’s the best way to witness people’s pursuit of their passions in action.

 My response was, “too young for what?”

-When I delved deeper into where this limiting belief came from, I discovered she suffers from the same thing I do:
+When I delved deeper into where this limiting belief came from, I discovered she suffers from the same thing I used to:

 I describe this phenomenon as never feeling adequate because your oldest sibling is there to remind you that in their eyes you’re still just a baby and have nothing meaningful to contribute to the world.